 Content: The roles of women in developing societies.
 Issues of power, politics, economics, family, and health.
 The unequal burden borne by women and the impact of gender equality in the developing world.
 Countries examined from Asia, Latin America, and Africa.

-Prerequisite: Sociology/Anthropology 100 or 110, and one 200-level course; or consent of instructor.
+Prerequisite: Sociology/Anthropology 100 or 110, and two 200-level Sociology/ Anthropology courses; or consent of instructor.

 356 NATIONALISM AND IDENTITY: JAPAN